TaconiteEngineOld/TeaEngine/README.md

 # Building from source

+Download the source code with `git clone --recurse-submodules https://github.com/TeaSpillStudios/TeaEngine/`

+Enter the new folder called `TeaEngine` and run `make libs`.
+Then `make libs-install`.
+Then enter the `src` folder in the `TeaEngine` directory.
+Run `make`

 Please download the source code from the [Github releases tab](https://github.com/TeaSpillStudios/TeaEngine/releases) and the extract it, on linux please run `make` in the folder.
 On windows, please run the `.bat` file

 # FAQ